Talia’s Steakhouse becomes Talia’s Fish House for the Nine Days

-For over 16 years, Talia’s is serving a NINE DAYS MENU.
+For nearly 21 years, Talia’s has been serving a seafood-focused NINE DAYS MENU.

-To view the Nine Days menu, click HERE (menu subject to change without notice).
+To view the Nine Days menu, click HERE or scroll below (menu subject to change without notice).

 Many kosher restaurants are NYC create a special menu, called “The Nine Days Menu”.
 This menu includes fish and vegetarian options, replacing meat and chicken dishes from the regular menu.